-The last thing you want to do when dealing with someone with a mental illness is to give them unsupervised access to guns.
-I am just so flabbergasted at the stupidity.
-My son is also a gun enthusiast who used to go to the shooting range with his friends at least a coupe of times a month.
-Oh how he loved it and he was so good at it.
+My son is also a gun enthusiast who used to go to the shooting range with his friends at least a couple of times a month.
+Oh how he loved shooting those guns and he was so good at it.
 Unfortunately, he found this hobby around the time that I was seeing symptoms that gave me pause.
-Incidents of delusion and increasing isolation had begun appearing, increasing in frequency as time went on.
-There were quite a few conversations in my house about buying guns.
-More than once, I had to tell my son that the mentally ill are not allowed to buy or possess firearms.
+Incidents of delusion and increasing isolation had begun appearing, increasing in frequency over a period of about three years.
+All the while, he kept insisting that he needed his own gun and when the day came that he wanted to go buy a gun, I knew that it would be a mistake to give him unsupervised access to guns.
+Manipulating the situation, I used my own bouts of depression, telling my son that those with any mental illness are not allowed to buy or possess firearms.
 Not even knowing if it was true or not, I stood my ground and refused to allow a gun to brought into my home.
 He looked so sad and it broke my heart to have to take that joy away from him.
-My point is that even in denial or lack of diagnosis, my instincts as a mother were dead on when it came to guns in the home.
+My point is that even before my son's actual psychotic break and subsequent diagnosis of schizophrenia and even though much of my mind was in denial about the aberrant behavior I was witnessing, my instincts as a mother were dead on when it came to guns in the home.